 2. Gases Generation: Water from a nearby well flows through a deionizer for purification before entering a hydrogen generator.
 A nitrogen generator receives compressed air and makes pure nitrogen that flows to the nitrogen pump.
 At lower solar power levels, less hydrogen is generated.
-The oxygen is vented and the hydrogen flows to the storage tank.
+The oxygen is vented and the hydrogen flows to the hydrogen storage tanks, and the nitrogen flows to the ammonia shed where it is compressed and is retrained in the nitrogen storage tank.

 4. Hydrogen Pump Assembly: A small, vented steel building houses two compressed air driven pumps and a surge tank.
 The storage pump is used to pump hydrogen from the staging tank into the storage tanks.
 After hydrogen is bled into the tractor tanks, the tractor pump is used to pump hydrogen from the storage tanks into the tractor hydrogen tanks.